The Southern Style House Plan: Warm, Comfortable, Timeless… And Perfect for Today’s Living

 Georgian house plans usually have a large central corridor from the entry.
 Stairs are placed in the entry with a room on either side of the foyer.
 Some other features are wood or linoleum flooring, cherry, oak or maple cabinets.

-The Mansion House at Mount Vernon with the two porticos on each side is the classic Georgian design.
-(Photo courtesy of the Library of Congress).
-The exterior of the Georgian style home (right) follows the symmetry found in Mount Vernon’s design.
-The two-story home has four bedrooms, two-and-half-baths, a formal living room, spacious family room, fireplace, kitchen island with dinette, and a screened back porch.
-The master suite has an optional fireplace.
+Top: The Mansion House at Mount Vernon with the two porticos on each side is the classic Georgian design.
+The main house in the center is flanked by secondary detached wings (photo credit: Mount Vernon by David Samuel licensed under CC BY-SA 3.0).
+Center: Facing the Potomac River eastward, the home shows off its full-width covered rear porch with 8 massive 2-story columns (photo credit: Mount Vernon Estate by Martin Falbisoner licensed under CC BY-SA 3.0).
+Bottom: The exterior of the Georgian style home follows the symmetry found in Mount Vernon’s design.
+The two-story home has 4 bedrooms, 2.5-baths, and a formal living room, spacious family room, fireplace, kitchen island with dinette, and screened back porch.
+The master suite has an optional fireplace (Plan #146-2292).

 The first farmhouses were “do-it-yourself” creations by those who tilled the land.
 Born out of necessity and hard work, they were simple, comforting and full of the warmth of family life.
 The farmhouse style evolved with the times as Americans became more prosperous and adventurous.